 No other commitments should impact on the time commitment to the PhD or Masters program.
 It is the responsibility of the student in liaison with their supervisor to ensure that paid work will not jeopardise the completion of the course of study in the time allowed.
 While it is recognised that teaching experience may be beneficial if candidates wish to pursue an academic career, this should not unduly impact on their progress.

 Candidates have a responsibility (shared with the University) to ensure that they re-enrol each year.
-It is important to notify the School of Graduate Research (PhD) or the Arts Faculty (Masters) of any change of address so that re-enrolment papers are received.
+It is important to notify the School of Graduate Research (PhD) or the Faculty of Arts (Masters) of any change of address so that re-enrolment papers are received.

 Candidates should apply in good time before submitting any leave of absence, period of study away, change of status, change of title, or change of supervisor application.
 Candidates should notify the University via their student portal when they return from leave of absence or leave to study away from the University.